gilbertfrancois/hardware-hacking-notes/Technicolor TC7200.U/README.md

 ## Abstract

 The Technicolor TC7200.U is used as a cable modem by UPC / Cablecom in Switzerland.
+At the moment, UPC Switzerland is slowly replacing the modem for a newer one.

+This document describes

+- Analysis and findings
-This document shows how to get root access in the linux console and how to access a hidden webservice with a browser.
+- How to get root access in the linux console
+- How to access a hidden webservice with a browser

 Starting the device and connect an UTP cable directy to the router gives access to the main web based system info and settings screen.